Supernova electron-neutrino interactions with xenon in the nEXO detector: Simulation and event reconstruction

 Charge-channel saturation was not incorporated into the reconstruction algorithm.
-Assuming a twelve-bit digitizer is used for the charge read-out, a baseline located at one-third of the digitizer range, and a gain setting corresponding to $\sim$43 electrons-per-ADC count, it was determined that $\sim$0.04\% of events have at least one charge channel that would be saturated.
-The CC events simulated are high in energy, but typically have broad spatial distributions, owing to the production of a number of de-excitation gammas, so the saturation of an individual charge channel occurs infrequently.
-Additionally, as with light signals it may be possible to use unsaturated portions of charge signals when saturation is present.
+Assuming a 12-bit digitizer is used for the charge readout, a baseline located at one-third of the digitizer range, and a gain setting corresponding to $\sim$43\,$e$/analog-to-digital converter counts, it was determined that $\sim$0.04\% of events have at least one charge channel that would be saturated.
+The CC events simulated are high in energy, but typically have broad spatial distributions, owing to the production of a number of deexcitation $\gamma$'s, so the saturation of an individual charge channel occurs infrequently.
+Additionally, as with light signals, it may be possible to use unsaturated portions of charge signals when saturation is present.
 These assumptions are motivated by simulations of the optimal settings for the CRYO ASIC charge digitization chip planned for use in nEXO~\cite{PenaPerez2020,PenaPerez2022}.